jwwlvr/CSARCH2-Simulation-Project/README.md

 ## Tech Stack

-- **HTML, CSS, JavaScript** — no frameworks or build tools, runs entirely in the browser
+- **HTML, CSS, JavaScript**: no frameworks or build tools, runs entirely in the browser

 **Core Modules**